Distribution Charter

 2.1 PLS appoints CMOs to license the rights granted to PLS by Publishers.
 PLS currently licenses through:

-2.1.1 CLA for licensing rights to reproduce and/or use extracts from books, journals, magazines and websites to the education, public and business sectors and abroad and
+2.1.1 CLA for licensing rights to copy extracts from books, journals, magazines and websites to the education, public and business sectors and abroad and

-2.1.2 NLA for licensing rights to reproduce and/or use from magazines to the business and government sectors where the magazine Publishers have instructed PLS accordingly.
+2.1.2 NLA for licensing rights to copy from magazines to the business and government sectors where the magazine Publishers have instructed PLS accordingly.

 2.2 CLA distributes the licensing revenues it collects to CMOs representing each category of rights holder in accordance with the Rights Valuation for onward distribution to their rights holders under their respective distribution policies, namely to PLS in the case of the Publishers’ Share, to ALCS in the case of the Authors’ Share and to ALCS, DACS and PICSEL in the case of the Visual Artists’ Share.